ThaKladd/PHPlater/README.md

 <b>true</b>
 ```

-These are the supported comparsion operations
+These are the supported comparison operations

 Operator|Description
 ---|---